 Should I Rent My House Furnished?

 New landlords may be trying to decide whether to invest in furnishing their rental units.
-As more niche markets have developed and want different things, it can be overwhelming to think about what to offer renters when it comes to furnished or unfurnished rental properties.
+As more niche markets have developed and want different things, it can be overwhelming to think about what to offer renters when it comes to furnished or unfurnished properties.

 How Furnished Units Look to a Landlord